msz/trellis/README.md

-﻿# Introduction
+# Introduction
-LazyAPI provides easy lazy loading capabilites for a database-like store.
+Trellis provides easy lazy loading capabilites for a database-like store.
 It is designed to work mainly with NoSQL databases.
 Assumptions about the database include:

 * It stores objects consisting of named fields with various values
 * It stores objects in named "collections"
 * It supports interacting with selected from an object and not others
 * It has support for array fields

-If the database fulfills those requirements, an `IDB` interface implementation can be written for it and LazyAPI can be used.
+If the database fulfills those requirements, an `IDB` interface implementation can be written for it and Trellis can be used.

 # LazyModels
 Models are the representation of an object in a collection in DB.